neu5ron/TMInfosec/Datasets/PCAPs.md

 * https://weberblog.net/the-ultimate-pcap/
 ` single pcap meant to be a single point of source for Wireshark samples.
 It is summarizing *all* previous ones from my blog and even adding some more protocols and details.
 I will constantly add more packets to this pcap if I have some.
 Currently, it has > 50 different protocols and hundreds of variants, such as IPv6 and legacy IP traffic, different DNS query types, ICMP error codes, and so on.`
 * https://github.com/zeek/zeek/tree/master/testing/btest/Traces
-`various PCAPs for testing as provided by Moloch`
+`various PCAPs for testing as provided by Zeek`
 * https://github.com/FiveDirections/OpTC-data
 `Zeek data and flow data provided by a simulation by Darpa.
 Download link of data is here: https://drive.google.com/drive/u/0/folders/1n3kkS3KR31KUegn42yk3-e6JkZvf0Caa`
 * https://github.com/sbousseaden/PCAP-ATTACK